MartyC-137/martyc-137.github.io/_posts/2023-01-08-python-storedprocedures-snowflake.md

 ```

-then, we execute the `sproc.register` method to register the stored procedure in Snowflake:
+Execute the `sproc.register` method to register the stored procedure in Snowflake:

 ```py
 session.add_packages('snowflake-snowpark-python')